Go-Kart Racing Flags: What do They Mean?

 When you see a red flag, you must bring your go-kart to an immediate and controlled stop.
 No kart is allowed to continue as the race is stopped.
 Do not get out of your go-kart unless you are instructed that the race has permanently stopped.
 If the red flag signaled a temporary stop, the marshal will signal you to continue, once the hazard has been cleared.

 This racing flag is blue in color with an orange, yellow or red stripe from the lower hoist to upper fly (bottom left, to top right).
-This flag is always issued to a particular driver and signals him or her to allow the driver behind you to you pass safely.
+This flag is always issued to a particular driver and signals him or her to allow the driver behind to pass safely.

 If you see this flag, it means that you are being overtaken by a faster driver and you must give way.
 The best thing to do in this scenario is to move out of the racing line, so that the go-kart behind you can safely overtake you and to avoid any accidents.
 There is nothing wrong with being overtaken, but we must give way to more professional drivers, especially on a crowded race track.